When I told my Mom I wanted to live in South Cotabato for a month, her immediate response was, “Okay, but is it safe there?”

 But while these things are happening in some parts of Mindanao, it is wrong to assume that it is happening everywhere else.

 The first time I set foot in South Cotabato, I was entranced by how beautiful the province is.
-Diversity is their strength.
-When you have lived almost all your life in an island isolated from other ethnic groups, you don’t experience acculturation.
+Diversity is its strength.
+When you have lived almost all your life on an island isolated from other ethnic groups, you don’t experience acculturation.
 So arriving in a province where there are quite a few ethnic groups living in harmony was new to me.
-That’s why I promised myself to go back and get to know the place and people better.

 Marveling the Sights and Sounds of Lake Sebu